Creative Pen Swatch Bullet Journal Pages

 I like all the different categories and ways to evaluate a pen; it might be a good guide for the future.

-I know I’ve already had so many swatched for Zebra Mildliners, but this one is so beautiful had to include it as well.
+I know I've already had so many swatches for Zebra Mildliners, but this one is so beautiful that I had to include it as well.

-I like how it had all the colors so well represented, but there are also doodly elements of the actual pen drawing.
+I like how all the colors are represented so well, but there are also doodly elements in the actual pen drawing.

 Another excellent idea is to do a pen swatch by color.